AndyA/jsonpath-lifter/README.md

 );
 ```

-The return value `lift` is a function that will apply the rules in order on an input document to produce an output document.
+`lifter` returns a function that will apply the rules in order on an input document to produce an output document.
 You can pass a mixture of rules (as above), other `lift` functions or any function with the same signature.

 Any nested arrays in the input arguments will be flattened.